-Classification accuracy increases to 85.76 percent using the discriminate model as indicated in Table 5 (Appendix), with 52.19 percent of students who drop out classified correctly despite an imbalanced dataset comprised of 22.32 percent of students who drop out.
+Classification accuracy increases to 85.76 percent using the discriminate model, with 52.19 percent of students who drop out classified correctly (see Table 5) despite an imbalanced dataset comprised of 22.32 percent of students who drop out.
 Sequentially adding variables to the discriminant model increased the positive predictive value, which was maximized when all variables were included.
 As a result of incorporating all variables in the discriminant model, the classification summary accuracy of 52.19 percent of students who drop out is maximized.